ArbenKqiku/arbenkqiku.github.io/_posts/2020-05-09-create-docker-image-deploy-cloud.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-3-docker-tutorial/image-10.jpg" alt="linearly separable data">

-When you create Service Accounts, enable all the roles that you see in the image below:
+When you create Service Account, enable all the roles that you see in the image below:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-3-docker-tutorial/image-8.jpg" alt="linearly separable data">

+This is important so that the docker container can make changes on your behalf.
+Our container will run in a non-interactive session, which means we cannot manually authorize the container to make changes on our behalf.
+This means we need to give consent beforehand by adding roles to our Service Account Key.

 Now, let's download our Service Account Key.
 First, click on your service account key: